-05 • May • Mayo - Planeta.com
+05 • May • Mayo

 With the world half-stopped due to the Coronavirus, we celebrate many events from afar, including May Day, World Press Freedom Day, Cinco de Mayo, International Museum Day, European Day of Parks, Africa Day.

-Local celebrations include May 15, the anniversary of the founding of Las Vegas and May 26 National Sorry Day in Australia and Independence Day in Georgia.
+Local celebrations include May 15, the anniversary of the founding of Las Vegas and May 26 National Sorry Day in Australia and Independence Day in the country of Georgia.

 Planeta.com celebrates May 21-22 as Diversity Days (May 21 is the World Day for Cultural Diversity for Dialogue and Development and May 22 is the International Day of Biological Diversity.